The Space Between Burnout & Joy

 The “resting mode” or default mode network (DMN) in the brain is active when we’re not focused on external tasks — when the mind can wander, reflect, integrate, and restore.
 Activating this state helps balance the constant stimulation of goal-directed “doing mode.”
 The DMN supports integration, linking emotional and cognitive experiences into coherent meaning.
 It’s also involved in memory consolidation, creativity, empathy, and perspective-taking — all functions that require space/being over forced doing.

 When I think back to that Google whiteboard/Tolle story — I can feel the weight of it.
 The vast space of big ideas that got disrupted by a plea for emptiness/ non-doing.
 But it’s weighted in a really good way, like a weighted blanket.
 A comforting weight that keeps us grounded and connected to our physical experience.
-The space on the board invited a different and critical way of being if we are going to hold on to the best of what it means to be human - imagination, creativity, care, and connection — the same qualities we lose when burnout takes hold.
+The space on the board invited a different and critical way of being — one that helps us hold on to the best of what it means to be human: imagination, creativity, care, and connection — the same qualities we lose when burnout takes hold.

-My favorite moment in the session was when we moved from talking about the topic to embodiment.
-We did a 5-minute mindfulness practice to drop the noise and tune in to our present experience.
-After people looked so relaxed that I wanted to give them blankets and tell them they could nap.
-I did not - we were all in suits at a business conference.
-No amount of words can replace actually living and feeling our experience.
+My favorite moment of the session came when we shifted from talking about burnout to actually feeling the antidote.
+We closed our eyes for a five-minute mindfulness practice to quiet the noise and come home to the present.
+When we opened them again, everyone looked so relaxed I wanted to hand out blankets and declare nap time—though I restrained myself; we were, after all, in suits at a business conference.
+That moment reminded me: no amount of words can replace the experience of truly inhabiting our own lives.

 The topic of burnout at work is extensive and complex.
-Below I’ve chosen books that focus on this topic of burnout and joy from a variety of perspectives.
+Below, I’ve chosen books that focus on this topic of burnout and joy from a variety of perspectives.
 They’re companions for the in-between moments — guides for remembering your aliveness, re-orienting to what matters, and creating the conditions where joy can naturally return.
+Also, for a detailed cause and strategy for burnout in organizations, please see the interview I gave to CMAA, included in this post.

 Book Recs for Dealing with Burnout and Increasing Joy